Non-QM Loans

 What Is a Non-QM Loan?

-A Non-QM loan, or a non-qualified mortgage, is a type of mortgage loan that allows you to qualify based on alternative methods, instead of the traditional income verification required for most loans.
-Common examples include bank statements or using your assets as income.
-Because of the more flexible qualification requirements, Non-QM loans open up real estate investment opportunities to a broader group of individuals.
+A non-QM loan, or a non-qualified mortgage, is a type of mortgage loan that allows you to qualify based on alternative methods, instead of the traditional income verification required for most loans.
+For instance, certain non-QM loans allow borrowers to use bank statements or assets as income rather than pay stubs or W-2s.

 Non-QM vs. Qualified Mortgage

 Non-QM loans are an alternative to qualified mortgage (QM) loans.
-More specifically, a Non-QM loan is one that is not required to meet the federal government and Consumer Financial Protection Bureau’s (CFPB) guidelines for qualified mortgages.
+More specifically, a non-QM loan is one that is not required to meet the Consumer Financial Protection Bureau’s (CFPB) guidelines for qualified mortgages.

 Qualified Mortgage Requirements

-• No negative amortization, interest-only, or balloon loans
+- Certain loan features are prohibited: No negative amortization, interest-only, or balloon loans are permitted.

-These restrictive requirements have made it more difficult to qualify for a mortgage.
-If you do not meet the conditions required to prove your ability to repay, you will likely miss out on the investment opportunity or house of your dreams.
+These restrictive requirements have made it more difficult to qualify for a mortgage, especially if you don’t have a job that provides you with a W-2, your income is seasonal, or you have significant assets but no steady income.
+If you do not meet the conditions required to prove your ability to repay, you will likely miss out on the investment opportunity or the house of your dreams.

 Since many first-time borrowers are only aware of QM loans, it can seem like investing or becoming a first-time buyer is an impossible feat.
 However, that isn’t the case.
 Non-QM loans are a credible and viable option for many borrowers.